 Have a Peek-through Gate Door

-Add a touch of magic to your gate door by drilling a small window through the wood to give a peak of your garden, like the fence gate ideas on 24spaces.com.
+Add a touch of magic to your gate door by drilling a small window through the wood to give a peek of your garden.

 Add a Touch of Metal